-As a former kitchen porter, barman, survey assistant, art teacher, graphic designer, enterprise centre manager, business advisor and - for the last twenty years - city centre and markets manager, it was becoming pretty clear that Roy still hadn't really decided what he wanted to be when he grew up.
+As a former kitchen porter, barman, survey assistant, art teacher, graphic designer, enterprise centre manager, business advisor and - for the last twenty years - city centre and markets manager, it was becoming pretty clear that Roy still hadn't really decided what he wanted to be when he

 But with a long career in senior management already behind him, he felt that maybe now was the time to find out.